 Do you charge travel fees for weddings in Canberra?

 No, I don’t charge any travel fees for Canberra weddings.
 The key is to book me in early to avoid missing out (typically 12 months in advance).

 Have you got some ideas about where we can take our wedding photos around Canberra?

 Having spent my adolescent years roaming around Canberra, I have a few favourite locations that I love returning to with brides and grooms.
 However, I always love to hear from my clients if they have particular places that are sentimental to them.

 How much do you charge to shoot a wedding?

 Most couples choose to spend between $3,500 - $4,500 on their photography package.
 My standard wedding photography packages can be viewed here.

 Canberra is Ngunnawal Country.
 As a wedding photographer working on stolen land, I acknowledge the Traditional Owners of the land.

 If you are getting married in Canberra, I encourage you to do your own research into the land you are having your wedding on.
 You can also ask your wedding celebrant to include an Acknowledgement of Country in your formal ceremony proceedings.

 Hank Paul is a Canberra wedding photographer.
-To see if he is available on your wedding date, click "get in touch" above.
+To see if he is available on your wedding date, fill out the form below: